Prosodic unit: Defining characteristics

-Prosodic units are characterized by several phonetic cues, such as a coherent pitch contour.
+pitch movement, pre-boundary lengthening, and pauses.

 Breathing, both inhalation and exhalation, only occurs at the boundaries (pausa) between higher units.
 Several short contours may carry an additional overall gradual decline in pitch and slowing of tempo; this larger unit is termed a declination unit (DU).
 At the boundaries (pauses) between declination units, the pitch and tempo reset; for this reason the final one of the shorter internal contours is said to have final prosody, whereas the others are said to have continuing prosody.

 These two levels of the hierarchy may be schematized as follows: